jack1232/webgpu-python/README.md

 *wgpu-py* is a Python implementation of WebGPU - the next generation GPU API, while *pygfx* is a Python rendering engine for WebGPU based on *wgpu-py*.
-This rendering engine enables the creation of a wide variety of graphics applications in Python.
-Its high-level abstractions make it easy to begin coding with WebGPU, while also allowing developers to craft custom and optimized rendering solutions.
-With just a few lines of code, intricate 3D objects can be created, as demonstrated on your screen.
+This rendering engine empowers the creation of a diverse range of graphics applications in Python.
+Its high-level abstractions make it accessible for coding with WebGPU, allowing developers to build customized and optimized rendering solutions.

-In this YouTube video series, I'll use real-world sample apps to explain the basics of *pygfx* rendering engine, including its structure, geometries, materials, lighting, and cameras.
-Throughout this series, I’ll guide you in creating a variety of advanced 3D graphics on the *pygfx* engine, including stunning 3D objects with lighting effects, colormaps, and texture mapping.
+In this YouTube video series, I'll use real-world sample apps to explore the fundamentals of the *pygfx* rendering engine.
+Topics covered include its structure, geometries, materials, lighting, and cameras.
+Throughout this series, I’ll guide you in crafting various advanced 3D graphics using the *pygfx* engine, showcasing stunning 3D objects with lighting effects, colormaps, and texture mapping.

 <br />